almachelouche/middleman/content/email/AU/eNews/012/prospect2.md

 text='''Disclaimers:<br /><br />
   1. Maximum towing capacity when using a Genuine Ford tow pack.
 Subject to State and Territory regulations.<br /><br />
-  2. Price is recommended, stock may vary between Dealers.<br /><br />
+  2. Recommended retail price only.
+Stock may vary between participating dealers.<br /><br />
   3. Vehicles must be purchased by 30/06/17 and delivered by 2/07/17.
 Participating Dealers only.
 Stock may vary between Dealers.
 Private and Blue, Silver and Gold Business Fleet customers only.<br /><br />'''

 [[module]] #Footer AU Online